M&A document folder structure: a template that actually works

 Maintain a simple spreadsheet that lists every document you need to gather, its current status (not started / in progress / uploaded), and who owns it internally.
 This is your data room readiness tracker.
 It's separate from the data room itself and is just for your team.

 Assign one person internally to own the data room.
-Not a committee - one person.
+Not a committee, one person.
 They're responsible for what goes in, what stays out, and making sure documents are current.
-In most startups, this is the CFO, COO, or a senior member of the legal team.

 Stage what buyers can see